 Students are not part-time care-workers or resident doctors/dentists and should not be seen as such.
 Students do not take the place of any professional social services that are available to the residents.
 Students do not give medical advice or treatment.
 Students are not responsible for the well-being or health of the elderly residents.
 In emergency situations, we have a protocol that all Griffin Students adhere to.

 If I apply, when will I know whether I have been successful?

-Interviews will take place on the 3-4th and the 10th-11th of March.
-Successful applicants will be informed by the end of March.
+Interviews will take place in March.
+Successful applicants will be informed in April 2021